standardhealth/spec_json2html/README.md

 ##Technologies Used:
 Below you will find a comprehensive list of the central technologies and tools the SSVE is built with, along with brief descriptions and links for learning more:

-- [Nodejs.org](https://nodejs.org/en/), the JavaScript Runtime we use.
+- [Nodejs.org](https://nodejs.org/en/), the JavaScript Runtime we use, providing a mechanism for downloading and running JavaScript tools for bundling, building and testing our site.
+- [NPM](https://www.npmjs.com/), a NodeJs package manager, used to download open source packages listed below.
-- [GruntJs](http://gruntjs.com/), the JavaScript task runner we use.
+- [GruntJs](http://gruntjs.com/), a JavaScript task runner, used for automating and simplifying repetitive tasks.
-- [Assemble.io](http://assemble.io/), a static site generator for Grunt.js and Node.js, building pages wiht HandlebarsJS.
+- [Assemble.io](http://assemble.io/), a static site generator for Grunt.js and Node.js, used to build our site using HandlebarsJS templates, partials and helpers.
-- [HandlebarsJs](http://handlebarsjs.com/), a logicless templating language we use to generate views for the website.
+- [HandlebarsJs](http://handlebarsjs.com/), a logicless templating language, used to generate views for the website.
+On the server side, assemble uses Handlebars to build static assets for the SSVE.
+On the cilent side, we bundle  the Handlebars library with our javascript (using Browserify) and can dynamically generate views on the fly.
-- [Mocha](https://mochajs.org/), the Node.js testing framwork we use.
+- [Mocha](https://mochajs.org/), a Node.js testing framwork, used to build tests that not only affirm the functionality of our JavaScript but a subset of the content we expect on our webpages.
+- [Chai](http://chaijs.com/), a BDD / TDD assertion library for node, used to define the checks that mocha uses in its test cases.
-- [jQuery](https://jquery.com/), a JavaScript library enabling quick navigation and manipulation of HTML.
+- [jQuery](https://jquery.com/), a JavaScript library enabling quick navigation and manipulation of HTML, used throughout to write efficient and capable JavaScript that can directly modify and alter the DOM.

 ##About the Team Behind the Standard Health Record